christophlee/christophlee/petaluma_botany.md

 <div style="padding-left: 2em">
 <strong>Common name(s):</strong> Cutleaf Geranium; Cutleaf Crane's Bill<br />
 <strong>Historic household popularity:</strong> Medium<br />
-<strong>Comment:</strong>  We've got lots of g. dissectum in healthy competition with the other vigours growing weeds in the yard.
+<strong>Comment:</strong>  We've got lots of g. dissectum in healthy competition with the other vigorously growing weeds in the yard.
 The little pink flowers and lacy leaves make an attractive addition to the weed jungle.
 Having said that, we probably don't need quite so much g. dissectum.<br />
 <strong>Edibility:</strong> Seems to be edible, but rather unappetizing.
 If you find yourself confined to your home with no food and the gardener pulled out all the edible plants except a few g. dissectum, you can cook and eat the roots.<br />
 <strong>Medicinal Uses:</strong> An infusion of the whole plant can be used to treat diahrroea, internal bleeding, and more.<br />
 <strong>Distribution:</strong> Not native to California.
 Native to Europe.<br />